 A Long Road To The Present

-In addition to Cornish crosses, we use the term “large breed” to refer to other chickens who have been bred to grow quickly- not as quickly as Cornish crosses, but faster than other breeds- and are typically marketed as “free-range broilers.”
+Cornish crosses are not the only breed of chicken who have suffered as a function of human domestication.
+We use the term “large breed” to refer to other chickens who have been bred to grow quickly- not as quickly as Cornish crosses, but faster than other breeds- and are typically marketed as “free-range broilers.”
 As a group they are often called “colored hybrid broilers” but include many different Trade names such as Freedom Ranger, Red Ranger, and Kosher King.
-These chickens face similar health challenges as Cornish crosses.
-For more information regarding how to properly care for large breed chickens, check out our resource here.
+These chickens face similar health challenges as Cornish crosses, but just as with Cornish crosses, they too can live happy and healthy lives with proper care.
+For more information regarding how to care for large breed chickens, check out our resource here.

 Further, chickens bred for their egg-laying ability produce a significantly larger amount of eggs annually than their wild counterparts and face their own unique health challenges as a result.
 The Red Junglefowl lays approximately 10 to 15 eggs in an entire year, in one or two clutches.
 A modern “egg-laying” hen has been bred to lay between 250 and over 300 large eggs in a year.
 Considering that it takes around a day for an egg to be formed, this means that these hens could be in the midst of producing an egg year round- a highly taxing and potentially dangerous process; egg overproduction can lead to fatal reproductive tract diseases such as cancer, egg yolk impactions, peritonitis, egg binding, and malnutrition and osteoporosis.